dprgarner/gomoku/README.md

 ## TODO

-- Joining is annoying from the API only.
-Make a "create game" button on the home page and a "join game" button on the match page, for now.
 - Gel each users' data and the games on the front-end.
 Easier than trying to integrate it with the lobby API.

 ### Lobby card